pipelight/pipelight/exec/README.md

 ## What is inside ?

-Same as the **cast crate**, it is a compatibility crate, between pipelight core and linux kernel processes.

-It is marely a convenience abstraction layer to use the linux kernel processes.
+A convenience abstraction layer to use the linux kernel processes more easily.

-The inner subprocess structs or converted into struct `exec::Process` that is exploitable by the **pipeline crate**
+Abstration over the subprocess crate.